-I'm using a small pot of Imp now.
-Not too fond of the scent, the texture is pretty thick but not greasy.
+I've finished up a small pot of Imp.
+Not too fond of the scent, the texture is pretty thick, a little greasy.
 Very moisturizing, the scent quite strong and lingering.
-I have very dry skin and do like this but if i do repurchase, i'll be getting a fragrance free version if available.
+I have very dry skin and do like this.

 Haus of Gloi is a fairly recent indie brand I've tried out, but I already know that I love their formulas and scents.
 I got their pumpkin butter to use as mainly for my legs - my legs tend to get very dry and itchy, especially overnight - and the consistency is perfect.
 It's a bit heaver than lotion, but nowhere near as thick and frosting-like as some body butters can get.
 The company is paradise for those into unusual scents, which evoke images of vintage apothecary with a side of gothic.
 For those who would prefer unscented, try Aether.
 In their body butter formula, I've tried: Lichti Milk Tea, Honeysuckle Lemon, Elevenses (orange cakes, sugar-coated almonds, black tea), and Satyr (blood orange, vanilla).
 For those who prefer lotion, I've tried both Moon Dog (coconut, sandalwood, nutmeg, clove) and Troika (almond, oat, coconut milk, agave nectar, clean white) - both of which are heavenly - in their body emulsion formula.
 As an addendum, I'd also highly recommend their sugar exfoliant in Absinthe.
 Nice products!
 They offer mini 2 oz. sizes, which are great for a trial.